empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \end{equation}
 ```

-(ib) can be achieved dividing an un-normalised metric by the value found for two un-correlated functions Through this final condition $R$ factors will mostly assume values between 0 and 1. $R$ factors greater than 1 correspond to ”anti-correlated” curves where maxima of one curve coincide mostly with minima of the other.
+(ib) can be achieved dividing an un-normalised metric by the value found for two un-correlated functions Through this final condition $`R`$ factors will mostly assume values between 0 and 1. $`R`$ factors greater than 1 correspond to ”anti-correlated” curves where maxima of one curve coincide mostly with minima of the other.
 The above conditions still allow a multitude of different R factor definitions but if they fulfil condition (ib) they should lead to similar values.

-The $R$ factor for a certain model geometry is the weighted average of all available pairs of IV curves:
+The $`R`$ factor for a certain model geometry is the weighted average of all available pairs of IV curves:
 ``` math
 \begin{equation}
 R_{avg} =  \frac{ \sum_{g}(E_{f}-E_{i})_{g} \cdot R[I_{g,e}(E),I_{g,t}(E)]}